chkwon/TSPSolvers.jl/README.md

 ## Held-Karp Lower Bound

-TSPSolvers.jl also exposes the Held-Karp dynamic-programming relaxation, which gives a provable lower bound on the optimal tour length:
+TSPSolvers.jl also provides the Held-Karp  lower bound:
 ```julia
 using TSPSolvers
 M = [